rebornay/Blog-preview-card/README.md

 ### What I learned

-The first value in the box-shadow property is for the horizontal shadow length The second value in the box-shadow property is for the vertical shadow length The third value in the box-shadow property is for the blur radius The fourth value in the box-shadow property is for the spread radius
+The first value in the box-shadow property is for the horizontal shadow length.
+The second value in the box-shadow property is for the vertical shadow length.
+The third value in the box-shadow property is for the blur radius.
+The fourth value in the box-shadow property is for the spread radius